-- Strengthening three national physical therapy associations;
+- Strengthening three national physical therapy associations

-- Using WCPT standards to support three countries in improving physical therapist entry level education in order to advance towards WCPT accreditation;
+- Using WCPT standards to support three countries in improving physical therapist entry level education in order to advance towards WCPT accreditation

-- Develop a WCPT policy paper related to physical therapy assistants (PTAs);
+- Develop a WCPT policy paper related to physical therapy assistants

-- Augment Wheelchair Training within the physical therapy sector.
+- Augment wheelchair training within the physical therapy sector

-WCPT with its select group of mentors will provide technical assistance to physical therapy national associations and education institutions in Mali, Niger, and Senegal focusing on the first three objectives of the project.
-Mentors will directly contribute to strengthen professional capacity of physical therapy national associations in governance, management and advocacy, and improve quality and standards of the education programmes.
-WCPT will also review the role of PTAs within the rehabilitation workforce globally and in the process develop a policy on PTAs.
-WCPT mentors will support and guide the implementation of action plans for physical therapy associations, support the development of professional education modules, and participation in national conferences.
-WCPT mentors will also work with education institutions to advance along the WCPT education programme accreditation continuum.
+WCPT, with its select group of mentors, provided technical assistance to physical therapy national associations and education institutions in Mali, Niger, and Senegal focusing on the first three objectives of the project.
+Mentors directly contributed to strengthen the professional capacity of physical therapy national associations in governance, management and advocacy, and improve quality and standards of the education programmes.
+WCPT also reviewed the role of physical therapy assistants (PTAs) within the rehabilitation workforce globally and developed a policy on PTAs.
+WCPT mentors supported and guided the implementation of action plans for physical therapy associations, supported the development of professional education modules, and participated in national conferences.
+WCPT mentors worked with education institutions to advance along the WCPT education programme accreditation continuum.